indychris70/snapshotalyzer-30000/README.md

 ## Running
 ```
-pipenv run python snapshotalyzer/shotty.py <COMMAND> <--project=PROJECT>
+pipenv run python snapshotalyzer/shotty.py <COMMAND> <SUBCOMMAND> <--project=PROJECT>
 ```
-*COMMAND* is list, start, or stop
+*COMMAND* is instances, volumes, or snapshots *SUBCOMMAND* is list, start, or stop
 *PROJECT* is the value for the instance Project tag.
 PROJECT is optional.
-If PROJECT is ommitted, the COMMAND will be executed against all instances.
+If PROJECT is ommitted, the COMMAND/SUBCOMMAND will be executed against all instances.